GloomyJD/KaiPony/README.md

 The Tilos Radio logo is (probably) copyrighted to Tilos Cultural Foundation.
 Any Ponyville FM or related logos and such are their own.
 This project is in no way endorsed by or related to the Ponyville FM team in any way.

+The icon uses artwork of Light, my 'sona, drawn by Pon3boi (Bree).